 You will find different card providers have different rules.
 Some only offer multiple cards for employees – others don’t mind who you issue them to.
 Some offer secure multiple access for limited companies but not for sole traders or unincorporated partnership.

 Do not just assume it is OK.
 Without full disclosure of who is about to access your card (and the fact they are not your employee), you will not automatically benefit from the fraud protection schemes on your card.

 Always check with your card provider before you disclose any details.
 Rules change frequently so don’t think – it was all right before so I’ll do it again.

 We’d love to hear from you if you have found a secure and satisfactory way to handle this – if you are a VA or a client.

 KoffeeKlatch agreements cover this

 We take your security very seriously.
-We spent a long time working with Virtual Assistants and their customers before we created our Virtual Assistant agreement.
+We spent a long time working with Virtual Assistants, other freelancers and their customers before we created our Team Hiring agreements.

-Use our VA agreement to set up secure arrangements for your money and your data that work for both of you.
+Use our team hiring agreements to set up secure arrangements for your money and your data that work for both of you.